-Pictographic symbols used in the GHS system not only warn of hazards, but also classify hazardous substances into categories.
-These substances can be further classified according to their physical state, i.e.:
+Pictographic symbols used in the GHS system not only serve to warn of hazards, but also constitute classification of hazardous substances into categories.
+These substances can be further classified according to state of aggregation, that is:

-A detailed discussion of each of these substances is not the purpose of this document.
-Please refer to the GHS documentation, where each hazard category is described in detail.
+Detailed discussion of each of these substances is not the purpose of this study.
+At this point, I refer you to the GHS documentation, where each hazard category is described in detail.

-In the following section, we will present them briefly, which will give you an idea of the types of hazards to which a person in contact with a given substance may be exposed.
+In the rest of the material we will present them briefly, which will give you an idea of types of hazards, to which a person exposed to a given substance may be exposed.

 ![]() |